HarryZhu231227919/FinalProject/README.md

 This project will be an imitation of the game “Pac-Man”.
 There will be Pac-Man and 4 ghosts: Clyde (Orange), Blinky (Red), Pinky (Pink), and Inky (Cyan).
 The ghosts will move towards Pac-Man and when they collide, Pac-Man loses a life.
 Pac-Man will traverse the map trying to eat the orbs.
 The orbs will give points and some orbs will be bigger and give Pac-Man the ability to eat the ghosts.
 Once all of the orbs are gone, you beat the level and move on to the next level.

+### Instructions
+When you first run the program in processing, an introduction screen will pop up.
+You can press spacebar to play the game.
+The W,A,S, and D keys will move PacMan.
+You can restart anytime by pressing spacebar.

 ### Development Log
 5/23/22 (James) - Created the Pac-Man board and the display function to display the board.